 - “Hellooo folks, you know me, and I don’t want to take too much of your time, so let’s cut to the chase.
 John is…”

-- “Bride, Groom, their beloved ones and the people who snuck in, its time for me to deliver the best speech that you have ever heard, which I may or may not have scribbled last night on the hotel‘s notepad.”
+- “Bride, Groom, their beloved ones, and the people who snuck in, it’s time for me to deliver the best speech that you have ever heard, which I may or may not have scribbled last night on the hotel‘s notepad.”

-- “Hi people, it’s finally the day where I get to reveal to the world the real John.
+- “Hi people, it’s finally the day when I get to reveal to the world the real John.
 I will lay bare all your deeds… and of course, what an amazing human being you are…”

 - “I am going to have to start by thanking Joe for giving me the opportunity to shit on him.
 I can see it in your eyes, the signs of deep regret.”